How to Take Headshot: Essential Tips for Stunning Professional Photos

 Here’s a quick comparison to help you decide which headshot format fits your needs:

-If you are unsure, send your headcount, rough timeline, and locations to hello@match-production.com.
+If you are unsure, send your headcount, rough timeline, and locations to .
 We will give you a concrete recommendation, not a sales pitch—and we will tell you which format wins for your photo and headshot goals.

 Working with Match Production: simple next steps